joshgoebel/se_highlightjs/README.md

 ## TODO

+- [ ] Need to look into custom SE sites that manually load certain grammars (like Mathematica), may need to mirror that behavior with special case logic.
 - [ ] Use question tags to better clue the auto-detect (needs a mapping table) [Discussion](https://meta.stackexchange.com/questions/354793/improving-syntax-highlighting-language-auto-detection)
 - [ ] Do not highlight at all when overall relevancy is too low (no idea what language we really have)
-- [ ] Figure out the proper set of languages for auto-detect (currently `:common`, which is different from SE)
+- [ ] Figure out the proper set of languages for auto-detect (currently same exactly set as SE)